supaflyENJOY/DynamicsDocs/docs/Patients/Connection.md

 ## Create a Connection

 A new connection record can be created from a Patient Contact record.
 The Profile Info tab has a section called 'Related Contacts'.
 Clicking on the 3 dots on the Related Contacts subgrid, displays a few options.
-Upon clicking the 'Add New Related Contact' button, the Connection Main Form opens.
+Upon clicking 'New Related Contact', the Connection Main Form opens.

 **Connect From**
 - *Patient*: Upon creating a Connection from the Related Contacts subgrid on a Patient Contact Form, this field is populated with the Patient navigating from and cannot be changed.